 - Ship insurance premiums will be, by design (ship insurance FAQ), an incidental cost.
 They are paid using in-game currency at the beginning of each coverage period.

 - Ship insurance, and therefore LTI, will not cover upgraded components you've swapped for the stock components, nor will it cover cargo.
 These require separate policies.

 - Ships are built by in-game corporations and, like automobile manufacturers, they will come out with new models of existing vehicles.
 The model year 2943 Origin Jumpworks 300i with lifetime insurance I have with my pledge package may be superseded by a 2945 model, and a 2947 model after that.

 - In-game items will be subject to wear and tear.
 Wear and tear can be mitigated, but not eliminated, through maintenance.
 In the distant future my 300i will have become a rust bucket prone to breaking down.
 Because insurance replaces the lost ship with a ship in equivalent condition, my lifetime insurance will do nothing for me but replace one rust bucket with another.

-There are also backers who fall in love with a specific ship and want to own one from the start.
-That said, as the disclaimers all over the shop tell you, Star Citizen is currently in development and everything is subject to change, including ship specifications.
-So when opening your wallet, viewing the act as backing game development and not as pre-ordering the ship of your dreams may save you some heartache.
+A final word of caution: as the disclaimers all over the shop tell you, Star Citizen is currently in development and everything is subject to change, including ship specifications.
+So when opening your wallet, viewing the act as helping fund game development and not as pre-ordering the ship of your dreams may save you some heartache.

 "So which is the best ship?"
 I always answer this question with, "What do you want to do?"
 Your goal should be to buy the ship within your budget that best facilitates what you want to do in the universe.
 At the time I write this, which ship that would be involves a good deal of speculation.
 A quick search of the web will find you the speculations (often presented as fact) of countless backers.